joaolucasmartins/LAIG2020/TP3/README.md

 ## Project information

-In order to execute this application first you must open the SISCstus console and consult the **"server"** file located in the **prolog-server** folder.
+In order to execute this application first you must open the SISCstus console and consult the **"server.pl"** file located in the **prolog-server** folder.
 After consulting, start the prolog server by invoking the **server** predicate.
-Once this setup is done, a localhost must be initiated in the projects folder.
+Once this setup is done, a localhost must be initiated in the project's folder.
+The WebCGF library must also be in this folder.
-Using the terminal, travel to the location of the main projects folder and start the host with the following command **python -m http.server 8000**.
+Using the terminal, travel to the location of the main project's folder and start the host with the following command **python -m http.server 8000**.
 When all these steps are completed, you only need to open the created localhost in the desired browser.